claylittlehorse/blender-cf-exporter/README.md

 *When running the exporter, any object inside of this EXPORTS collection will have CFrame data written out on export.*

-Optionally, you can also have the transforms objects be calculated relative to a root transform on export (Useful if you want to move an entire rig in blender without baking that translation to animation data.)
+Optionally, you can also have the transforms objects be calculated relative to a root transform on export.
+(Useful if you want to move an entire rig in blender without baking that translation to animation data.)

-As long as the object is named `_ROOT`, it will work.
-The root object does not have to be in the EXPORTS collection.
+This behavior can be achieved by having an object named `CF_ROOT` somwhere in the hierarchy.
+The root object does not have to be in the `EXPORTS` collection.

 ![alt text](https://github.com/zoebasil/blender-cf-exporter/raw/master/readme_imgs/root.png)